Rajkaran-122/Rajkaran-122/README.md

 ###  who am i?

-not some AI-generated bio — just a real dude who loves writing code, breaking things, fixing them at 3am, and pushing commits nobody asked for.
+just a real dude who loves writing code, breaking things, fixing them at 3am, and pushing commits nobody asked for.

 i'm **Rajkaran** — a developer from **India 🇮🇳** who genuinely enjoys building software. started with hello world like everyone else, got addicted, and now here we are. i don't just write code to get a job done — i actually care about how it's built, how it runs, and whether future-me will curse present-me for the decisions i made.